 Issues to Consider Regarding Disestablishment of Paternity in the State of Florida

 First and foremost, the state of Florida has no feelings one way or the other regarding whether you are the biological father of the child in question.
 The only person in this situation who receives the full benefit of the doubt is the child.
 The state of Florida wants to ensure the child receives financial support, therefore the emotions—and even whether the situation is “fair” to the father or mother—are not a part of the equation.
 If you want to have a chance of success in your Petition to Disestablish Paternity, it is important that you realize there is a very narrow window of opportunity.
-There are strict statute deadlines which have virtually no flexibility.
+There are strict statute deadlines that have virtually no flexibility.

-While it hardly seems fair after you have found out you are not the biological father of a child, you must nonetheless make a good faith effort to comply with child support payments already in place.
-Once you have decided to fight the child support order through disestablishment of paternity, don’t sign anything or do anything which would continue to suggest you are the child’s father.
+While it hardly seems fair after you have found out you are not the biological father of a child, you must nonetheless make a good-faith effort to comply with child support payments already in place.
+Once you have decided to fight the child support order through the disestablishment of paternity, don’t sign anything or do anything which would continue to suggest you are the child’s father.
 No social media photos of the child, no talking about how cute or clever “your” baby is, no letters, texts or e-mails.
 Remember also, that there must be newly discovered evidence—if you had some doubts regarding the paternity of the child when you were ordered to pay child support yet you did nothing (and you voiced those doubts to others), you may not be able to disestablish paternity.

 At this point, it is imperative that you listen closely to your Ayo and Iken attorney and follow his or her instructions if you want your petition to be successful.
 Our experienced legal team can guide you through the complexities associated with the disestablishment of paternity, however, if there is any chance you are not the child’s biological father you must act quickly.
 Inaction in a case such as this could end up costing you thousands of dollars.

-The Requirements to Disestablish Paternity
+A Quick Recap: The Requirements to Disestablish Paternity

 (a) The Father must have discovered new evidence that he is not the biological parent of the child